-On April 22, 2019, Earth Day is celebrated around the world as tens of millions of people make time to attend their environment.
+On April 22, 2020, Earth Day celebrates its 50th year.
+The event is celebrated around the world as tens of millions of people make time to attend their environment.
 Thousands of governments – from local to regional to state, provincial or federal – plan awareness campaigns and activities to encourage their citizens to commit to taking some action that will protect their environment.
 Individuals can effect these at home, at school, at work, out anywhere in the community, or even while travelling.
 These range from simple water conservation to forming habits and routines that reduce, reuse, and recycle commonly-used materials to taking extreme care while walking through fragile ecosystems… to holding leaders to commit to taking #ClimateAction.

 The United Nations calls this International Mother Earth Day because “Mother Earth” is a multi-national common expression used in most cultural references to our planet home.
 Many celebrate Earth Day on the vernal equinox as a season-appropriate festival.
 Many governments and active environmental groups extend this observation throughout a week or a month of events and activities.

 One hour, one day, one week, one month of attention will not adequately address or solve the problems we’ve caused our home planet.
 Wherever and whenever, an Earth-focused day is a call to each of us to increase our awareness of and to take serious personal responsibility for the health of our environment.
 In every way we can.

 Even in the midst of a global COVID-19 pandemic, this #EarthDay finds us with a greater understanding that economic growth and sustainability go hand in hand, that #ClimateChange treaties are beginning to produce results, and that every individual makes a real difference with each planet-smart action however small.

 One planet-smart act at a time.
 That is how Wangari Maathai started Kenyan tree planting… over 50 million trees ago!